Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Further analysis of a particular family of path-complete graphs

 In the proof of Theorem~\ref{thm:HSCC.bound}, we essentially showed that the bound obtained from LMIs in (\ref{eq:HSCC.lmis}) is tighter than the bound obtained from a common quadratic applied to products of length two.
-Our first example shows that the LMIs in (\ref{eq:HSCC.lmis}) can in fact do better than a common quadratic applied to products of \emph{any} finite length.
+Our first example shows that the LMIs in (\ref{eq:HSCC.lmis}) can in fact do better than a common quadratic applied to products of \emph{any} finite length. \amal{We remind the reader that these LMIs correspond to the dual of the De Bruijn graph of dimension one and appear in \cite{daafouzbernussou},~\cite{LeeK09}.}

 \begin{example} Consider the set of matrices $\mathcal{A}=\{A_1,A_2\},$ with

 This is a benchmark set of matrices that has been studied in~\cite{Ando98},~\cite{Pablo_Jadbabaie_JSR_journal},~\cite{AAA_PP_CDC08_non_monotonic} because it gives the worst case approximation ratio of a common quadratic Lyapunov function.
 Indeed, it is easy to show that $\rho(\mathcal{A})=1$, but $\hat{\rho}_{\mathcal{V}^2}(\mathcal{A})=\sqrt{2}$.
 Moreover, the bound obtained by a common quadratic function applied to the set $\mathcal{A}^t$ is